Understanding the Soil Environment

 by Dan Eskelson on May 3, 2012

-Physically, soil should be composed of fifty percent solids and twenty five percent each of liquid and air, with an organic matter content of three to five percent.
-This side of Iowa, the "ideal" soil is seldom found in the native habitat.
+Physically, the soil should be composed of fifty percent solids and twenty-five percent each liquid and air, with an organic matter content of three to five percent.
+On this side of Iowa, the "ideal" soil is seldom found in the native habitat.
 Here in the West, we are required to amend the soil to provide the optimal growth environment.
 The various fine-particle clays and silts of our region benefit greatly from the addition of organic matter.

 Marginal soil conditions in existing lawns can be improved with cultural programs designed for the specific site.
-Regular aeration, vertical mowing, top dressing with compost or rich soil, proper fertility management and applications of foliar and soil biostimulants are all proven techniques for rejuvenating a poor lawn.
+Regular aeration, vertical mowing, top dressing with compost or rich soil, proper fertility management, and applications of foliar and soil biostimulants are all proven techniques for rejuvenating a poor lawn.
 A properly balanced soil will support deep, extensive root systems, allowing plants to assimilate all available food and moisture.
-The result is a thick turf which resists drought, weeds and disease.
+The result is a thick turf that resists drought, weeds, and disease.

 For basic physical soil analysis, use a soil probe or large, strong knife to cut samples at least six inches deep.
-Examine for thatch layer thickness, particle size and distribution, compaction and topsoil depth.
+Examine for thatch layer thickness, particle size, distribution, compaction, and topsoil depth.
 A minimum of six inches of properly balanced soil is required to grow a healthy lawn.
-A thatch layer thicker than one-half inch will act like a sponge to limit the penetration of water and nutrients to the root system.
+A thatch layer thicker than a one-half inch will act as a sponge to limit the penetration of water and nutrients to the root system.
 If necessary, consult with a qualified landscape professional for help with soil testing.

 Preferred Organic Matter Amendments

 - Well-aged manure - our favorite is a horse manure

 - Bagged products - steer manure, chicken compost, etc.

 - Grass clippings - with no herbicide residue!